 As we spoke about in our recent edition of SCALEup, online gaming is one of the verticals to have shown growth during COVID-19.
-Wooga – the Berlin-based developer of story-driven casual games – has been at the forefront of this since the pandemic, making their first advance into the US and Canada (a step that was originally planned for later in the year).
+Wooga – the Berlin-based developer of story-driven casual games – has been at the forefront of scaling business during COVID-19, making their first advance into the US and Canada (a step that was originally planned for later in the year).

 We spoke with Valentine Ledour, Marketing Lead at Wooga, to find out more about the scale, the specific challenges they’ve faced and what’s next for the gaming company behind June’s Journey and Pearl’s Peril.

 We’re all about being a partner for our clients providing them with the DCMN experience.
 But what is that exactly?
 It’s all about helping digital companies achieve new levels of growth.
 During COVID-19 there have been success stories for us and our clients.
 Here is one of them.